Mikulčice: History

 From the 6th until the 10th century, a Slavic fortified settlement existed 3 km southeast from the modern village on the site called Mikulčice-Valy.
 The settlement was one of the main centres of the Great Moravian Empire, plausibly its capital city.
-Excavations, led by Josef Poulík, unearthed the remnants of twelve churches, a palace, and more than 2,500 graves (including a horse burial).
+Excavations unearthed the remnants of twelve churches, a palace, and more than 2,500 graves (including a horse burial).

 The first written mention of Mikulčice is from 1141.
-The parish Church of the Assumption of the Virgin Mary was first mentioned in 1353.
+The Church of the Assumption of the Virgin Mary was first mentioned in 1353.
 At the beginning of the 15th century, a fortress stood here.
 The fortress was probably destroyed during the Hussite Wars.

-The village was heavily damaged by the 2021 South Moravia tornado.
+Mikulčice was heavily damaged by the 2021 South Moravia tornado.

+Demographics

 Economy

 The local economy is predominantly based on agriculture and tourism.

+Transport

+The I/55 road (the section from Břeclav to Hodonín) passes through the municipal territory.

+The railway line Přerov–Břeclav runs through Mikulčice, but there is no train station.
+The municipality is served by the station in neighbouring Lužice.

 Sights

+The main landmark of Mikulčice is the Church of the Assumption of the Virgin Mary.
+The original Gothic building from the mid-14th century was replaced by the current structure around 1500.
+In 1605 and 1683, the church burned down and was reconstructed.
+In the 1730s, it was rebuilt in the Baroque style, but the Gothic core has been preserved.

 The Mikulčice-Valy site is the main tourist attraction.
 It is freely accessible.
 It includes an exhibition with archeological finds from this area, administered by the Masaryk Museum in Hodonín.
 Since 1962, the site has been protected as a national cultural monument.